Blazemeter/CitrixPlugin/README.md

 ##Usage##

-####Pre-Requisites####
+###Pre-Requisites###

 **Ensure you read and follow instructions of PRE_REQUISITES.md**

-####Overview####
+###Steps###

+####Use tempalte Blazemeter Citrix Recording ####
-A Citrix Recording Template is available to facilitate the script creation.
+A Citrix Recording Template is available to ease the script creation.
 Click on Files → Templates... and select **Blazemeter Citrix Recording**.

-The template will add below elements :
+The template will add below elements:

 ![alt text](images/template_test_plan.png "Citrix Template overview")

+####Update portal connection informations in it ####
+You need then to update in **UDV**:

+- citrix_portal_host to the Host name of your portal
+- citrix_app_name to the name of the application you want to test

+And in **UDV-Recording**:

+- citrix_login to the login on portal
+- citrix_passord to the password on portal

+Note that since JMeter 5.1, the new parameterized template will make this step optional as those 4 informations will be required on template creation.

-If you do not want to use the template, you can add a Citrix Recorder by right-clicking on Test Plan → add → Non-Test Elements → Citrix Recorder.
+If you do not want to use the template (this is not advised), you can add a Citrix Recorder by right-clicking on Test Plan → add → Non-Test Elements → Citrix Recorder.
 Then, you will need to reference the Controller that contains the steps needed to download the application's ICA.

 Here is what the recorder looks like :

 ![alt text](images/recorder.png "Citrix Recorder overview")

-####ICA Downloading####
+####Recorder configuration : ICA Downloading####

 Before you can start a recording, you must reference in the Citrix Recorder the Controller that contains the sequence of HTTP Requests needed to download the ICA file.
 The Template already contains an example of a ICA Download and is referenced when you open it.

-To reference it, you'll do this in the Tree of **ICA File Downloading Controller**.
-The referenced controller should ideally be inside a **Test Fragment** as you’ll also need to reference it from **Module Controller** in the Thread Group that will run the test plan.
+To reference it, you do it in the Tree of **ICA File Downloading Controller**.

 ![alt text](images/download_ica.png "Select DownloadIca")

+The referenced controller should ideally be inside a **Test Fragment** as you’ll also need to also reference it for regular sampling from **Module Controller** in the Thread Group that will run the test plan

+####Start Recorder####
 Once done, click on the **Start Recording** button.
 You will see in the **Recorder status** the progress.

 ![alt text](images/recorder_status_started.png "ICA download panel")

-Then your citrix application will launch.
+Then your Citrix application will launch, you can view the HTTP download steps in the **View Results Tree** located under Test Plan

 ####Recording Actions####